 Pack fruit up to ½ inch from the top of the jar.
 Cover with boiling syrup, be sure to leave ½ inch from the top.
 Add lids.
 Process in boiling water.
 Canning time Pint jars 25 minutes, Quart jars 30 minutes.

-Use only the firm ripe tomatoes.
-First, you will need to remove the skins, and to do this, and you simply dip the tomatoes into boiling water for less than a minute.
+Use only the firm, ripe tomatoes.
+First, you will need to remove the skins to do this, you simply dip the tomatoes into boiling water for less than a minute.
 You can easily do this by adding them into a wire basket and then dipping a batch at a time.
 Cut the stems out and remove the skins.